-There are some movies that are so incredibly bad that you have to wonder how they were ever made.
+Some movies that are so incredibly bad it is a wonder they were ever made.
 It is possible for a writer, director and cast to make some major mistakes in a film but a movie that is so totally devoid of any cinematic ability would seem impossible.
 A very good friend of mine and I have considered the works of Ed Wood Jr. Most think he was one of the worse directors of all time but we think he may have been a misunderstood comic genius.
 No one could be that bad if they were trying at all.
-This line of thought came to mind while previewing the flick ‘Wicked Lake’.
+This line of thought came to mind while previewing the flick ‘Wicked Lake.’
 The first time I watched it seemed terrible.
 Then I try to reconsider this initial reaction using the Woods hypothesis.
 I have seen a lot of really bad movies over the years.
-In most it was obvious that the film makers were trying but just didn’t have it.
+In most it was obvious that the filmmakers were trying but just didn’t have it.
 With the subsequent viewings of ‘Wicked Lake’ it appeared that every possible misstep possible was taken.
 Surely this had to be done on purpose.
 When taken in that vein the movie becomes a satire of every bad horror flick made in recent years.
 It goes so far over the top that most people would dismiss it as the very thing it is making fun of.
 This way of looking at totally changed my opinion of the movie.
 Look at it again I could begin to see all the places where they took the gross exaggerations used in other low budget flicks and gave them the comic twist.
-I really believe that this film is a case of reductio de adsurbum; reducing the elements of badly made horror flicks to a ridiculous level.
+I really believe that this film is a case of reductio de absurdum, reducing the elements of badly made horror flicks to a ridiculous level.
 It is almost impossible to go into watching a movie completely devoid of some expectations.
 It may be the poster in the lobby or the DVD cover but as the lights go you tend to classify a movie into a certain genre.
-If you selection does not match the intensions of the film maker a movie can easily be perceived as failure.
+If your selection does not match the intentions of the filmmaker, a movie can easily be perceived as failure.
 Don’t think of this film as a low budget horror flick; think of it as a parody of one.
 Now at least you can decide for yourself.
 Shriek Show has released the movie on DVD.
-Look at it this way you will either laugh at it or with it depending on what you take out of it.
+Look at it this way.
+You will either laugh at it or with it depending on what you take out of it.
 Either way it will make for a fun evening with some friends.

 The previous credits of the writers and director here give some credence to the parody genre theory.
 The original screenplay was written by Adam Rockoff.
-He also wrote the book ‘Going to Pieces: The Rise and Fall of the Slasher Film’ which looked at the change set of elements in the modern horror film.
+He also wrote the book ‘Going to Pieces: The Rise and Fall of the Slasher Film’ which looked at the changeset of elements in the modern horror film.
 He considers how the horror film has become an acceptable film genre rising above the second class status it once held.
-Since is has expounded on the composition of slasher flicks this would be the perfect place to start if you were going to make a movie about how recent years as seem a decent in quality to the genre.
+Since is has expounded on the composition of slasher flicks this would be the perfect place to start if you were going to make a movie about how recent years as seeming decent in quality to the genre.
 The screenplay was finalized by Chris Sivertson.
 He has a few scripts under his belt that cover mostly dramas and horror with a little turn to comedy.
-This came in his screenplay for his cult hit ‘All Cheerleaders Die’.
-That one was a tongue in cheek take on the usual low level slash and dash flick.
-The only way he could have gotten so many hackney clichés into a single script would be with the intension of doing so.
-This film is a blood and boobs flick gone to extremes.
-The main characters of the story are a quartet of lesbian sorority girls; Mary (Carlee Baker), Helen (Eryn Joslyn), Eve (Eve Mauro) and Ilene (Robin Sydney).
+This came in his screenplay for his cult hit ‘All Cheerleaders Die.’
+That one was a tongue in cheek take on the usual low-level slash and dash flick.
+The only way he could have gotten so many hackney clichés into a single script would be to do so.
+This film is blood and boobs flick gone to extremes.
+The main characters of the story are a quartet of lesbian sorority girls, Mary (Carlee Baker), Helen (Eryn Joslyn), Eve (Eve Mauro) and Ilene (Robin Sydney).
 As it turns out a little later in the story they are also powerful witches.
-This sets them up to initially play the victims who eventually use their powers of he occult for revenge.
+This sets them up to initially play the victims who eventually use their powers of the occult for revenge.
 The men in the flick are all local rubes who appear to be a few genes short of a genome; their genetic chart must have lines that not only intersect but double back.